particle-iot/docs/src/content/faq/wholesale/wholesale-shipping.md

 ### Domestic Shipping Methods

-For domestic orders we use both UPS and USPS.
+For domestic orders we use UPS, FedEx, and USPS.
 A brief description of the differences can be seen below:
-- USPS First-Class Mail Parcel - Usually delivered in 5 to 10 days
+- USPS First-Class Mail Parcel - Usually delivered in 5 to 10 buesiness days if placed before 12pm PST
-- USPS Priority Mail - Usually delivered in 3 days
+- USPS Priority Mail - Usually delivered in 3 business days if placed before 12pm PST
-- UPS Ground - Usually ships in 1-5 Business Days, depending on the distance from California
+- UPS Ground - Usually delivered in 1-5 Business Days, depending on the distance from Indiana
 - UPS Three-Day Select - Usually delivered in 3 business days if placed before 12pm PST
 - UPS Second Day Air - Usually delivered in 2 business days if placed before 12pm PST
+- FedEx Ground - Usually delivered in 1-5 Business Days, depending on the distance from Indiana
+- Fedex Second Day - Usually delivered in 2 business days if placed before 12pm PST

 Please note these shipping timelines are from **ship date** not **order date**.